JNRowe/versionah/README.rst

 ``versionah`` is a simple tool to help you, or more specifically *me*, easily maintain version information for a project.
-Its entire aim is to make the act of displaying or bumping a project's version number a thoughtless task.
+Its entire aim is to make the act of displaying or bumping a project’s version number a thoughtless task.

 It is written in Python, and released under the `GPL v3`_.